provable-things/ethereum-bridge/README.md

 **Note:** The address chosen will be used to deploy all the Oraclize contracts, **make sure to not deploy contracts that use Oraclize on the same address.**

+### How to update the bridge

+If a new version is detected you can run `npm run update` to automatically donwload and install the latest version from github.

 ### Optional flags

 * optional: